Suggestions for Braces and Retainers on Passover

 I preface any discussion with the disclaimer that I am not a rabbi.
 All halachic questions should be presented to a competent rabbi.

 - Obviously, the most important issue is that people with braces make sure that the teeth be absolutely clean.
-One should clean teeth during the time when chametz is still permissable.
-Use whatever it takes to do a good job: manual or electric toothbrush, Waterpik®, Proxabrush®, or floss.
-Beyond this, discuss the matter with a rabbi.
-For instance, some rabbis (such as mine) will recommend refraining from eating hot chametz 24 hours before the time for which eating chametz becomes forbidden.
+One should clean teeth during the time when chametz is still permissible.
+Use whatever it takes to do a good job: manual or electric toothbrush, Waterpik, Proxabrush, or floss.
+Beyond this, discuss it with a rabbi.
+For instance, some rabbis (such as mine) will recommend refraining from eating hot chametz 24 hours before the time for which eating chametz becomes forbidden

-- Patients who wear orthodontic elastics should be aware that the elastics are manufactured with corn starch, which is a derivative of legumes (kitnios).
+- Those patients wearing orthodontic elastics should be aware that the elastics are manufactured with corn starch, which is a derivative of legumes (kitnios).
 Therefore, on Pesach, elastics should be rinsed in water before wearing.

 — Dr. Rubin